The Mom and Dad Allowance: A Simple Tool for Minimizing Money Fights

 We respect your privacy.
 Unsubscribe at any time.

-Each month, you and your partner get a previously agreed upon amount of money (an allowance if you will) to spend as you wish.
-Each partner gets his/her allowance and can spend it as desired, such as dining out, buying new clothes, or any kind of entertainment.
+Each month, you and your partner get an agreed-upon amount of money (an allowance if you will).
+You can spend your allowance however you like, such as on dining out, buying new clothes or any kind of entertainment.

 With the monthly allowance, the budget gets spared since you are never going back to the debit or credit card for independent purchases.
 It also keeps the peace; without overspending on personal expenditures, the bills are paid every month and everyone is happy.